-Description - Bicycle racks are an important feature to have throughout the community to include when encouraging bicycle use.
-Benches, placed at key locations, will aid those who require a place to rest when walking to and from community destinations.
-This may be a particularly important feature for Bird Island's older citizens.
-City organizations and businesses should be encouraged to sponsor the purchase and donate these racks and benches.
+Description - Bicycle racks are an important feature to include throughout the community when encouraging bicycle use.
+Benches placed at key locations will aid those who require a place to rest when walking to and from community destinations.
+This may be a particularly important feature for Renville's older citizens.
+City organizations and businesses should be encouraged to sponsor the purchase and/or fabricate and donate these racks and benches.
 SHIP has also helped to fund bicycle racks and may be able to provide further financial assistance in the future.

-Strategy 4.6 - To provide for a network for safe, community-wide bicycle travel, identify key bicycle routes and provide necessary signage.
+Strategy 4.6 - To provide a safe network for community-wide bicycle travel, identify key bicycle routes and provide necessary signage.
 Consider using "sharrows" on streets that need additional bicycle traffic awareness.

-Description - Off-road trails are recommended in only a couple of Bird Island locations.
+Description - Off-road trails are recommended in only a couple of Renville's locations.
 City streets will continue to be the primary means of bicycle transportation.
-Chapter 4 highlights the need to designate a network of streets bicyclists can use as primary routes of travel.
+Chapter 4 highlights the need to designate a network of streets that bicyclists can use as primary routes of travel.
 These routes will require proper signage to guide bicyclists and caution motorists of the additional bicycle traffic.